ngblaylock/documentation/pages/other/cloudflare.md

 2. Select the free plan
 3. Double check that the records are all present, then click "Continue to Activation"
 4. This gives you two nameservers to update in Squarespace
-5. In Squarespace, go to the Domain Nameservers.
+5. In Squarespace, go to the Domain Nameservers and click "Use Custom Nameservers" and add the two nameservers it gave in the previous step then save.
 It will ask to disable some DNSSEC security thing.
-Click yes.
+Click continue.
+6. Back at Cloudflare go to the next step.
+It might take a few minutes to a few hours, but you should get an email saying it has been activated.
-6. Once connected, you need to make sure to **Configure the SSL/TLS to Full (strict) encryption mode.** If not, you will not have a working URL.
+7. Once connected, you need to make sure to **Configure the SSL/TLS to Full (strict) encryption mode.** This is under the SSL/TLS section > Custom SSL/TLS > Full (Strict) option.
+If you don't do this you will not have a working URL.
-7. Now you should be able to start the actual transfer process
+8. Now you should be able to start the actual transfer process
-8. Go to Squarespace and under the "Overview" page there will be a button at the bottom of the page that says "Request Transfer Code."
+9. Go to Squarespace and under the "Overview" page there will be a button at the bottom of the page that says "Request Transfer Code."
 Click this, then click "Unlock."
 It might take some time to get the email with the transfer code.

 ## Static Hosting